LabnexDev/Labnex/packages/docs/CLI_USAGE.md

 ## Overview

 The Labnex CLI is a powerful tool for automating testing workflows directly from your terminal.
-It allows you to run tests, generate test cases with AI, analyze failures, and more, all with a focus on local-first execution.
+It allows you to run tests, generate test cases with AI, analyze failures, lint raw steps, and more — supporting both local and cloud execution.

 ## Installation